-- 6.3.1.
-At the initial meeting the Senior Manager should establish that: - there is genuine cause and sufficient grounds for the concern; and - the concern has been appropriately raised via the Whistle-blowing Policy. - 6.3.2.
-The Senior Manager should ask the employee, to put their concern(s) in writing, if they have not already done so.
-If the employee is unable to do this the senior manager will take down a written summary of their concern/s and provide them with a copy after the meeting.
-The Senior Manager should make notes of the discussions with the employee.
-The employee's letter and/or senior manager's notes should make it clear that the employee is raising the issue via the whistle-blowing procedure and provide: - the background and history of the concerns; and - names, dates and places (where possible); and - the reasons why the employee is particularly concerned about the situation. - 6.3.3.
-The employee should be asked to date and sign their letter and/or the notes of any discussion.
-The Senior Manager should positively encourage the employee to do this, as a concern expressed anonymously is much less powerful and much more difficult to address, especially if the letter/notes become evidence in other proceedings, e.g. an internal disciplinary hearing. - 6.3.4.
-The Senior Manager should follow the policy as set out above and in particular explain to the employee: - who they will need to speak to in order to determine the next steps (e.g. Headteacher); - what steps they intend to take to address the concern; - how they will communicate with the employee during and at the end of the process.
-It should be noted that the need for confidentiality may prevent the school giving the employee specific details of any necessary investigation or any necessary disciplinary action taken as a result; - that the employee will receive a written response within ten working days; - that their identity will be protected as far as possible, but should the investigation into the concern require the employee to be named as the source of the information, that this will be discussed with the employee before their name is disclosed; - that the Governing Body will do all that it can to protect the employee from discrimination and/or victimisation;
+- 6.3.1 At the initial meeting the senior manager should establish that: - there is genuine cause and sufficient grounds for the concern; and - the concern has been appropriately raised via the Whistleblowing Policy. - 6.3.2 The senior manager should ask the employee, to put their concern(s) in writing, if s/he has not already done so.
+If the employee is unable to do this the senior manager will take down a written summary of his/her concern/s and provide him/her with a copy after the meeting.
+The senior manager should make notes of the discussions with the employee.
+The employee's letter and/or senior manager's notes should make it clear that the employee is raising the issue via the whistle-blowing procedure and provide: - the background and history of the concerns; and - names, dates and places (where possible); and - the reasons why the employee is particularly concerned about the situation. - 6.3.3 The employee should be asked to date and sign their letter and/or the notes of any discussion.
+The senior manager should positively encourage the employee to do this, as a concern expressed anonymously is much less powerful and much more difficult to address, especially if the letter/notes become evidence in other proceedings, e.g. an internal disciplinary hearing. - 6.3.4 The senior manager should follow the policy as set out above and in particular explain to the employee:

+- what steps s/he intends to take to address the concern; - how s/he will communicate with the employee during and at the end of the process; and

-- that the matter will be taken seriously and investigated immediately; - that if the employee's concern, though raised as a genuine concern, is not confirmed by the investigation, no punitive action will be taken against them; - if clear evidence is uncovered during the investigation that they have made a malicious or vexatious allegation, disciplinary action may be taken against them; and - the investigation may confirm their allegations to be unfounded in which case the Governing Body will deem the matter to be concluded unless new evidence becomes available.
+- that a written response will be sent out within ten working days. - that their identity will be protected as far as possible, but should the investigation into the concern require the employee to be named as the source of the information, that this will be discussed with the employee before their name is disclosed; - that the Governing Body will do all that it can to protect the employee from discrimination and/or victimisation; - that the matter will be taken seriously and investigated immediately; and - that if the employee's concern, though raised in good faith, is not confirmed by the investigation, no punitive action will be taken against them. - 6.3.7 The senior manager should explain to the employee, as a matter of fact, that: - if clear evidence is uncovered during the investigation that s/he has made a malicious or vexatious allegation, disciplinary action may be taken against them; and - the investigation may confirm their allegations to be unfounded in which case the Governing Body will deem the matter to be concluded and s/he will be expected not to raise the concern again, unless new evidence becomes available.

-6.4.
-Stage Two:
+6.4 Stage Two: